plrang/starfield_esp8266_demo/README.md

 # starfield_esp8266_demo

-ESP 8266 demo "Starfield" for SSD1306 OLED display Starfield is a simple simulation of flying through the stars in pseudo 3D space.
+The "Starfield" is an ESP 8266 demo designed for the SSD1306 OLED display.
+It simulates the experience of flying through the stars in a pseudo 3D space.

-Check out the video of working NodeMCU board with this code [TODO]

-More information inside the source file.
+To see the demo in action, you can check out the video showcasing the code on a working NodeMCU board.
+(Link to be added) For further details and information, please refer to the source file.